PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Title Contain
+## Verify Title Match

-Verifies that the title of the current page contains the given value.
+Verifies that the title of the current page matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyTitleContain(text)
+verifyTitleMatch(text)
 `

 ### Parameters